 Polyaromatic hydrocarbons (PAH) are harmful pollutants that may end up in the body through certain foods, skin exposure, and air containing cigarette smoke, exhaust gases, or asphalt fumes.
-EU legislation defines maximum permissible PAH concentrations for several types of products and materials.
-At Measurlabs, we offer the required laboratory testing to ensure compliance with these limits.
+EU legislation sets maximum permissible PAH concentrations for several types of products, materials, and environmental samples.
+Measurlabs offers the required laboratory testing to demonstrate that these limits are not exceeded.

-Polycyclic aromatic hydrocarbons or polyaromatic hydrocarbons are a group of organic compounds whose molecular structure contains two or more aromatic rings fused together.
-PAH are formed as a result of incomplete combustion of fuels, often in the oil industry and transport, or when organic material such as wood or animal fat burns incompletely.
+Polycyclic aromatic hydrocarbons, or polyaromatic hydrocarbons, are a group of organic compounds whose molecular structure contains two or more aromatic rings fused together.
+PAHs are formed as a result of incomplete combustion of fuels, often in the oil industry and transport, or when organic material such as wood or animal fat burns incompletely.

-Many PAH compounds have been demonstrated to have genotoxic and mutagenic properties, which means that they can induce mutations in the genome.
-16 of these PAH have been linked to an increased risk of cancer and are therefore classified as carcinogenic by the European Food Safety Authority, EFSA1.
+Many PAH compounds have been shown to have genotoxic and mutagenic properties, and several have been linked to an increased risk of cancer.
+As a result, certain PAHs are classified as carcinogenic or potentially carcinogenic by the European Chemicals Agency (ECHA) and the International Agency for Research on Cancer (IARC).1

 PAH compounds may end up in food as a result of environmental contamination of the raw materials, or they may be formed during the manufacturing or cooking process.
 They are most likely to be present in smoked, roasted, grilled, or dried foods, oils, and fats.
-EU regulations mandate PAH testing to be performed on such high-risk foods and products intended for small children.
+EU regulations mandate PAH testing for high-risk foods and products intended for small children.

-The maximum levels for PAH in different foodstuffs are set in Regulation (EU) No 835/20112.
-Not all PAH compounds need to be screened individually.
-Instead, the legislation places limits on the presence of benzo(a)pyrene and the combination of benzo(a)pyrene, benz(a)anthracene, benzo(b)fluoranthene, and chrysene, known together as PAH 4.
-The maximum concentrations for certain products are outlined in Table 1.
+Maximum levels for PAH and other food contaminants in high-risk product groups are set in Regulation (EU) 2023/915.
+In terms of PAH, limits apply to the concentrations of benzo(a)pyrene and the combination of benzo(a)pyrene, benz(a)anthracene, benzo(b)fluoranthene, and chrysene, which are known together as PAH 4.4 The maximum concentrations for selected products are listed in Table 1.

 Table 1: Maximum PAH concentrations in food by product type